E-CAM/E-CAM-Library/Quantum-Dynamics-Modules/index.rst

 current industrial partner IBM_, worked to develop and upload on the E-CAM repositories software modules in the following areas:

-- Calculation of approximate quantum time correlation functions via the PaPim code;
+- Calculation of approximate quantum time correlation functions via the PaPIM code;

 - Mixed quantum-classical algorithms, with specific reference to Surface Hopping and Wigner-Liouville methods;